tendermint/farming/x/farming/spec/07_params.md

 ## PrivatePlanCreationFee

-Fee paid to create a private type farming plan.
-This fee prevents spamming and is collected in the community pool of the distribution module.
+Fee paid to create a private farming plan.
+This fee prevents spamming attack and is reserved in the FarmingFeeCollector.
+If the plan creator removes the plan, this fee will be refunded to the creator.

 ## NextEpochDays